A museum dedicated to the old carnival tradition of the Nassereith Schellerlaufen

 Image gallery: House of Fasnacht Nassereith

-The name "Schellerlaufen", which has been used and documented first in 1951, goes back to the traditional bells (Schellen), which play an important role in the procession.
-The first written mention of this custom can be found already in 1740, but it is supposed that it is much older.
-In 2012, the "Nassereither Schellerlaufen" was declared an Intangible Cultural Heritage.
+The name "Schellerlaufen", first used and documented in 1951, refers to the bells that play a major role in the procession.
+The first written mention of the custom, however, is found in a document from the Tyrolean State Archives dating back to 1740, although the tradition itself is probably much older.
+In 2012, the Nassereith Schellerlaufen was declared an Intangible Cultural Heritage.

 Contact info